owstron/GeoPins/README.md

 This project is available at [https://github.com/nik1997/GeoPins](https://github.com/nik1997/GeoPins)

 ## Instructions
+We use `Cloudinary` for storing pictures, `Mongo DB Atlas` for database and `Google OAUTH 2.0` for authentication.
+So, before starting, get credentials from these services and update teh `.env` file and `./client/src/settings.js` files, accordingly.

 Install all the dependencies for the project using
 ```
 > yarn install